ihor/NSPL/index.md

     "ihor/nspl": "~1.2"
 }
 ```
-or simply execute the following in the command line:
+or execute the following in the command line:
 ```
 composer require ihor/nspl
 ```